Swiss at heart

 Accommodations: Chalet Landhaus has comfortable rooms with Swiss accents, and there's a pool complex.
 A large hot breakfast is included in the rates.

-The Swiss Aire Motel is a mom-and-pop on Wisconsin 69.
+The recently renovated Blanc Chalet, formerly the Swiss Aire, is a mom-and-pop motel on Wisconsin 69.

 There are quite a few guesthouses.